Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 The Power of Irish Dance

-When people think of Irish dance, they often think of high-energy productions like Riverdance of the 1990s, which introduced millions to Irish step dancing and precision.
+When people think of Irish dance, they often envision high-energy productions like Riverdance from the 1990s.
+This show introduced millions to Irish step dancing and highlighted the precision of the dance.
 But the dance tradition itself is much older and far more varied.
+Traditional Irish dance falls broadly into two forms: solo step dancing and céilí dancing.

 Step Dancing